Jean-Baptiste Colbert: Economic theory

-Having thus introduced a measure of order and economy into the workings of the government, Colbert now called for the enrichment of the country by commerce.
-The state, through Colbert's dirigiste policies, fostered manufacturing enterprises in a wide variety of fields.
+Having introduced a measure of order and economy into the workings of the government, Colbert called for the enrichment of the country by means of commerce.
+Through Colbert's dirigiste policies, France fostered manufacturing enterprises in a wide variety of fields.
 The authorities established new industries, protected inventors, invited in workmen from foreign countries, and prohibited French workmen from emigrating.

-To maintain the character of French goods in foreign markets, as well as to afford a guarantee to the home consumer, Colbert had the quality and measure of each article fixed by law, punishing breaches of the regulations by public exposure of the delinquent and by destruction of the goods concerned, and, on the third offense, by the pillory.
-Colbert prohibited the production of qualities which would have suited many purposes of consumption, and the odious supervision which became necessary involved great waste of time and a stereotyped regularity which resisted all improvements.
+To maintain the character of French goods in foreign markets as well as to afford a guarantee to the domestic consumer, Colbert had the quality and quantity of each article fixed by law, punishing breaches of the regulations by public exposure of the delinquent and destruction of the goods concerned, and, on the third offense, by the pillory.
+Colbert prohibited the production of certain products that might have suited consumers, and the time-consuming supervision he imposed on commercial enterprises may have acted as a hindrance to improvement.
 Other parts of Colbert's schemes have met with less equivocal condemnation.

 By his firm maintenance of the corporation system, each industry remained in the hands of certain privileged bourgeois; while the lower classes found opportunities of advancement closed.
 He did, however, wisely consult the interests of internal commerce.

 Unable to abolish the duties on the passage of goods from province to province, he did what he could to induce the provinces to equalize them.
 Currency exchange rates still remained between these provinces despite a policy focusing on the unification of French trade.
 His régime improved roads and canals.
 Pierre Paul Riquet (1604–1680) planned and constructed the Canal du Midi under Colbert's patronage.

 To encourage overseas trade with the Levant, Senegal, Guinea and other places, Colbert granted privileges to companies, but, like the noted French East India Company, all proved unsuccessful.

-Promoter of culture
+Promoter of culture and science

 Colbert took much interest in art and literature.
 He possessed a remarkably fine private library, which he delighted to fill with valuable manuscripts from every part of Europe and the Near East where France had placed a consul.
 He employed Pierre de Carcavi and Étienne Baluze as librarians.
 Colbert's grandson sold the manuscript collection in 1732 to the Bibliothèque Royale.

 Colbert founded a number of institutions: